RPinkha/June-Code-Jam-2024/README.md

 - Carousel of Park Cards: Create a block with cards for each of the locations in the JSON file.
 Each card would feature a separate park.
 On click, it would open a modal displaying the image, name, and description of the location, all taken from the JSON.
 - Map Features: Add the unoptimized map from the notebook, showing park locations with toggle options.
 Include flexible starting point and dynamic stop management.

-**Other Ideas**

-- Real-time Updates: Integrate real-time weather updates for each park based on time.
-Integrate a feature that estimates gas prices for planned routes based on current fuel prices and vehicle fuel efficiency.
-- Invite Friends Feature and Customizeable Itineraries: Develop a feature to invite friends, allowing users to share routes and favorite parks.
-Allow users to create and save customizable itineraries for trip planning and social interaction.

 ### Members: